-TREBLAB xRun Prime Sports Wireless Earbuds of 2019
+TREBLAB xRun Prime Sports Wireless Earbuds

 Why the rebuild?
 Well, the original version had a pretty solid foundation.
 But there were a number of small issues, specifically related to the microphone performance and the length of the battery.
 Though the upgrades for this version aren’t exactly a night and day difference, they do represent a steady improvement.

 The design of these earbuds is supposedly ultramodern.
 From a style perspective, that’s probably not accurate.
 Instead of using a touch control panel, these buttons make use of a more typical pair of analogue buttons.
 But putting aside the nitpicking, Treblab xRun were pretty clearly made to be gym oriented headphones, and are therefore built for that purpose.

 That’s not to say you couldn’t take these headphones outside of the gym.
 But between their noise isolation and wireless connectivity features, it’s pretty clear these headphones were made with athleticism in mind.
 However, whether or not they’ll actually suit your specific needs depends heavily on individual circumstances.

 Build & Design